-Plugging into Miami’s startup landscape should be an easy thing to do.
+Plugging into Miami’s startup ecosystem should be an easy thing to do.
 We wanted to put together a brief article on coworking offices, accelerator / incubator workspaces, resources, ranging from Downtown Miami to Wynwood and beyond.
 Additionally, we shed some light on some of the fruits of this fantastic ecosystem’s collaboration.

 In recent months, I’ve been able to witness some extraordinary developments in our community.
 Just recently this May, The Kauffman Foundation’s 2017 Index of Startup Activity declared Miami as #1 for the first time after trailing Austin for 2 years!
 This comes as no surprise, since startups that have been known in our town have begun the journey to scale and succeed which further promotes new businesses.

 We’ve watched companies like Wyncode Academy outgrow their coworking space at The LAB Miami to open their brand new headquarters, Wynbase, while simultaneously raising $1M in funding.
 Ecommerce company Chewy.com was acquired by retail chain PetSmart for $3.35 billion and Modernizing Medicine attracted $231 Million in private equity investment.
 It’s been exciting, to say the least.

 Beyond these stories of incredible business growth (that are sure to keep attracting investment eyes), is the fact that Miami has become such a collaborative place to grow our companies.
 Resources have become much more accessible, the connections far more meaningful, and funding organizations now seem more willing to help maintain this level of momentum.